tbela99/gzip/README.md

 Page Optimizer Plugin
 ---------------------

 This plugin is complementary to [HTML Minifier](https://git.inimov.com/projects/WO/repos/html-minifier/) plugin.
-It performs advanced page optimizations which drastically improve the page perormce score over various tools.
+It performs advanced page optimizations which drastically improve the page performance score over various tools.
 Here are some of them:

 # General improvements

-- Sub-resources integrity check: computed for scripts and links (for now).
+- Sub-resources integrity check: computed for scripts and links (for now). see [here](https://hacks.mozilla.org/2015/09/subresource-integrity-in-firefox-43/)
 - Push resources (require http 2 protocol). you can configure which resources will be pushed
 - Efficiently cache resources using http caching headers.
 This requires apache mod_rewite.
 I have not tested on other servers
 - Range requests are supported for cached resources